erickobrinsky/MERN-fe-be-app/README.md

 # MERN-fe-be-app

-## I built this app using MongoDB, React, Nodejs y Express.
+## I built this app using MongoDB, React, Nodejs and Express.

 This is a useful app to add your projects with their tasks.